A Baby Registry Guide for Suburban Moms

 - It stands when folded, so the fabric won’t hit the ground and get dirty when you need to stash it in the garage or at the park.

-This top-rated seat weighs under10 pounds, to make light work of moving a sleeping baby from the car to the stroller.
-Features you’ll love:
+- The car seat weighs under 10 pounds, to make light work of moving a sleeping baby from the car to the stroller.

 - A SmartSecure system makes it easy to install (it takes 10 seconds!), so you won’t hesitate to loan it to Grandma while she’s babysitting.